-SOON In Stock Again!
+In Stock Again!
 Ships from the USA!

-We Are The First Authorized USA Dealer!
+We Were The First Authorized USA Dealer!

-Newly upgraded all black version.
+Newly upgraded version.

 M48 Digital Chromatic Harmonica!
 Twelve independent pressure sensors puts harmonica players in control of a world of electronic sounds - silently at night or loud on stage without feedback.
 DM48 is a pure controller instrument without onboard synthesis.

 12 precision pressure sensors · USB MIDI · Fully customizable tunings · Instant key changes · Stores multiple settings & tunings · Export & import tunings · Flexible response parameters · Single or multichannel output · Compact size · OLED display · Anodized aluminum mouthpiece · Adjustable breathing resistance